 Another thing is that a feedback mechanism of an app is available to customers 24/7, so you won't need any round-the-clock staff.
 Such a feedback mechanism assures the customers that they are heard and their opinions are valued.

-In-app feedback tools like smiley face feedback buttons can be used to maximize the feedback collection through smartphone apps.
+In-app feedback tools with questions like 5-point smiley scale, star rating scale, etc. can be used to maximize the feedback collection through smartphone apps.

 - In app user feedback tools support faster feedback collection.

 - In app user feedback amplifies user satisfaction by offering convenience.

 - In app user feedback supports accurate and instant bug report generation.